-Snow is just a quick 30-minute drive away, and yesterday seemed like a great day to try them out.
+Finding snow requires just a quick 30-minute drive, and yesterday seemed like a great day to try the new shoes out.
 Plus, a little bit of physical activity sounded like a nice self-care choice after a few days of gorging on holiday leftovers.

 The week between Christmas and New Year is always busy in the greater Seattle area, no matter where you go.
-Hiking trails are full, restaurants and stores are full, ski slopes are full – so being an early bird is your only hope (though early is relative).
-Even at 9 AM the parking area was full, but we managed to find a spot.
+Hiking trails are full, restaurants and stores are full, ski slopes are full – so being an early bird is your only hope (though early is a relative term).
+Even at 9 a.m. the parking area was full, but fortunately we managed to find a spot.

 As we walked up the trail, we passed hordes of families sledding and playing in the snow.
-Kids were still wearing their seasonal smiles, and a few parents were sipping on adult beverages (clearly unwinding from all of the festivities).
-It felt great to stretch my legs and gaze in amazement at the snow-covered trees.
-Once again I was reminded that I’m just one of the many living things tromping around the woods.
+Kids were still wearing their seasonal smiles, and a few parents were sipping on adult beverages (clearly unwinding from the festivities).
+It felt great to stretch my legs and admire the snow-covered trees.
+Once again, I was reminded that I’m just one of the many living things tromping around the woods.